 Application of contactors

 Contactors are used in motor starter either Direct-on-line or Star Delta along with thermal overload relays or motor protection circuit breakers.
 Even in our homes, one can find it inside the pump starters.
-Normally in a motor stater circuit, a contactor is used for switching, along with overload relay and short circuit protection devices.
+Normally in a motor stater circuit, they are used for switching, along with overload relay and short circuit protection devices.

 Switching of capacitor Banks

 In capacitor banks, capacitor switching contactors are used to switch capacitors based on the reactive power requirements.
-Capacitor switching contactors are specially designed to control high transient currents during switching of contactors.
+Capacitor switching contactors are specially designed to control high transient currents formed during switching.

-Contactors are used in the switching of street, commercial and residential lights.
-Especially timer controlled lighting systems uses contactors for switching.
+Contactors are also used in the switching of street, commercial and residential lights.
+They are commonly used in timer controlled lighting systems.
 Latch type contactors are also available.
 In this type, two coils are available, one for opening and the other for closing.
 Closing coil closes the contacts, when excited and cuts off the supply to the coil.
 Contact is then held closed mechanically.
 The second coil is used for opening the contacts.